 - Samples for gonorrhea testing may be taken from more than one site.

 - The nucleic acid amplification tests (NAATs) are more accurate than a gonorrhea culture because they can detect both living and dead gonorrhea bacteria.
-The NAATs are more expensive than a gonorrhea culture or Gram stain.

 - A gonorrhea culture may be done after a positive nucleic acid amplification test (NAAT) or nucleic acid hybridization test (DNA probe test) if your health professional is concerned that you may have antibiotic-resistant gonorrhea.